Organ recital

 Carols in the Forest

-Invite your friends and celebrate the Christmas season with a concert of your favorite music!
-Enjoy classic to contemporary vocals, piano and strings in the enchanting candle-lit atmosphere of Del Monte Forest.
-Reception follows the concert.
+Invite your friends to celebrate the Christmas season with a concert of old favorites and new melodies.
+Enjoy classic to contemporary vocals, piano, and strings in the enchanting candle-lit atmosphere of Erdman Chapel on the campus of Stevenson School.

 View Event →